shimarulin/codeconv/packages/@codeconv/extendpkg/README.md

 # `@codeconv/extendpkg`

-> CodeConv generator for expanding an existing package
+> CodeConv generator for extending an existing package

 ## Install